mycel-labs/mycel-docs/docs/overview/tokenomics.md

 ### Calculating the Burn Amount

-The amount of MYCEL tokens to be burned is calculated using the equation:
+The weight is determined using the equation:

 $$
 W= \alpha S+(1-\alpha)I
 $$

 This equation calculates the weight $w$ that takes into account both the rate of staking $S$ and the rate of inflation $I$.
 The parameter $\alpha$ is used to determine the relative importance of staking versus inflation in the weight.

-### Calculating the Burn Amount

 The amount of MYCEL tokens to be burned is calculated using the equation: